nwisbeta/democlientdiagnosticreports/README.md

 # DHEW Demo FHIR Client
-This is a simple .NET Windows Forms application that demonstrates the use of the DHEW FHIR API.
-It's intended to demonstrate how we can do the following:
+This is a simple .NET Windows Forms application to demonstrate the DHEW FHIR API.
+It shows how we can:
 * Retrieve a patient's record based on an NHS number
 * Display a list of diagnostic test report for the patient
 * View a test report